Ghibbi64/shopdeck/README.md

 ## Legality and Compliance

 Shopdeck operates strictly within legal boundaries.
 We adhere to stringent policies and ensure that our implementation does not infringe upon Nintendo's proprietary rights.
 The base tickets used by Shopdeck contain no data about legitimate titles.

-## Setup Instructions

-For comprehensive setup instructions, please refer to the [Wiki](https://github.com/Ghibbi64/shopdeck/wiki/) section of this repository.

 ## Credits
 ### For the original repository